absmach/s0-docs/docs/supermq-setup.md

 ./build/cli clients '{"name":"<client_name>"}' create $DOMAINID $ACCESSTOKEN
 ```

-This yield the `CLIENTID` and `CLIENTSECRET` which you store as environment variableS
+This yield the `CLIENTID` and `CLIENTSECRET` which you store as environment variables

 ---